contagon/handbook/handbook/22-providing-for-temporal-needs.md

 ### 22.5.4 Policies on Payments That Would Benefit a Bishop or Stake President

 When providing members with fast-offering assistance, a bishop may not use the funds to pay for goods or services in a way that would benefit him personally.
 Any exception would require approval from the stake president.
 For example, if the bishop owns the rental property where a member lives, he may not use fast offerings to pay that member’s rent unless the stake president first gives approval.
-The same policy would apply if fast offerings are used to buy food for the member from a grocery store the bishop owns.

 If a fast-offering payment for a member would benefit the stake president or a business he owns, Area Presidency approval is required.
 Once the bishop approves the proposed payment, the stake president submits the request to the Area Presidency.
 The stake president and bishop await written approval from a member of the Area Presidency before proceeding with the payment.